Silicone rubber is one of the most popular materials. Here are the most important things to know about it.

 The benefits of silicone extrusions

-There are many reasons why silicone extrusions are a popular choice for organisations, especially within transportation industries.
-It is one of the most popular materials and is ideal for different settings.
-Here are just a few of the benefits of silicone extrusions.
+There are many reasons why silicone extrusions are a popular choice for various organisations, especially those within the transportation sector.
+It is one of the most popular materials and is ideal for different settings, with some of the biggest benefits of silicone extrusions including:

 • Waterproof